- Seed Storage Tips:

-High in vitamin K and a source of Vitamin A, C, E, Potassium and Folate.
 The flavor of this herb is fantastic whether fresh or dried.
 Fresh cilantro, for example, can be added to soups, salsas, sauces and chutneys.
 Coriander powder has a richer, nuttier taste that adds depth to meat rubs, curries, and stews.
 While coriander can be used at any time during cooking, cilantro should be added to dishes at the very end, which helps preserve its flavor profile and nutrient content as the beneficial compounds are heat sensitive.
 Dehydrated cilantro leaves can be used in place of fresh in a recipe.
+And our backyard chickens LOVE this — it's a special treat that we grow extra just to give our girls!

 • Grown using organic growing practices on our farm